 Solicitor: Orla Higgins, Gartlan Furey, 20 Fitzwilliam Sq.
 S, Dublin 2.
 Tel (01) 799 8000.

 Registration: In order to bid at the auction, it will be necessary to register with our office before 8th September 2023.
 The auctioneer assumes the bidder is bidding for himself or herself.
 If the bidder intends to purchase a lot in a name other than his or her personal name, arrangements must be made with the auctioneers in advance.
 By registering, you are deemed to have accepted the terms and conditions of the auction and authorised us, as agents for the vendor, to sign the completed contract for sale on your behalf.
-A deposit of 200,000 is required in order to bid for the property AS AN ENTIRE LOT.
-Please note this is for the entire lot only.
+A deposit of 25,000 is required in order to bid for Lot 1.
 These deposits are payable in advance of the auction by online bank transfer.
 Our bank details will be provided to you at registration.
 The successful bidder's deposit will become nonrefundable as soon as the property is sold and a binding contract is entered into and the agents are hereby authorized to sign the Contract for Sale on your behalf.
 The deposit payable on the signing of the contract is 10% of the purchase price.
 If there is a shortfall in the deposit furnished by the purchaser prior to the auction, then the purchaser shall be required to lodge the balance of the deposit with the auctioneers within one business day of the online auction.
 If you are not the successful purchaser, your deposit will be returned to you in full.
 For further details contact us at James L Murtagh Auctioneers, 34 Mount Street, Mullingar, Co Westmeath Tel.
 044 934 0088